 We wish we could find you a free plane ticket to New York City—and a complimentary hotel room when you get here—but once you're in town, NYC rolls out a never-ending supply of amazing activities that most travelers would be more than happy to pay for, but don't have to.
 Whether it's world-class Shakespeare, a refreshing boat ride, an unforgettable evening at a museum, or just stretching out on the lawn at a relaxing Midtown oasis, summer in the city has never been more affordable.

-The Bard's Othello and a musical adaptation of his Twelfth Night (with music and lyrics by the incredible Shaina Taub), give audiences the opportunity to hear Elizabethan drama presented in the open air, as it was in Shakespeare's day, at the outdoor Delacorte Theatre in Central Park.
-All tickets are free and are distributed in a number of ways, including a line at the theater and online ticketing.
+The Bard's Coriolanus (July 16 through August 11) will give audiences the opportunity to hear Elizabethan drama presented in the open air, as it was in Shakespeare's day, at the outdoor Delacorte Theatre in Central Park.
+All tickets to the play, a harrowing tale of democracy under siege by a despotic leader, are free and are distributed in a number of ways, including a line at the theater and online ticketing.
 To find out how to nab your tickets, visit shakespeareinthepark.org.

 Did you know that you can get a boat tour of New York Bay, complete with views of the Statue of Liberty and Ellis Island, and cool off in the salty breezes?
 Stop—there's no need to reach for your wallet.
 New York's iconic Staten Island Ferry makes regular trips between lower Manhattan and the borough of Staten Island free of charge.
 For schedules, visit siferry.com.